srranjan/bankofantarc/osms/kustomize/README.md

 kubectl apply -f mysql-pvc.yaml -n corecrud kubectl apply -f mysql_k8.yaml -n corecrud
 The above from k8 folder, whereas the below from base folder.
-PostScript: At a later time, let us use the helm method for mysql: helm repo add bitnami https://charts.bitnami.com/bitnami helm install mysql bitnami/mysql --values values.yaml -n corecrud Note:For either of the 2 methods, you might have to create database and table using hint in readme-docker-compose.md(of course you are using not docker compose sql, but k8s mysql pod), after doing this in a separate window: kubectl port-forward <mysql-pod-name> 3306:3306 -n corecrud
 Validation of kustomization:
 kubectl apply --dry-run=client -o yaml -k ./
 To actuall deploy stuff: